How To Thaw Ahi Tuna

 Once defrosted, cook or serve immediately, or store in the refrigerator for up to two days.
 DO not refreeze ahi tuna that has been defrosted with cold water.

-Related Posts How to Thaw Ezekiel Bread
+Related Posts How To Thaw Frozen Scallops

 Thawing In The Microwave